drnorthcutt/working/vagrant/tournament/README.md

         1.9298 divided by 4 for an omw of 0.4825 or 48.25%.

 In this example output, Chester Tester had 1 BYE.

+    His matchwins, instead of 6 points divided by 3 matches (3 x 3),
+    (or 6 / 9 = 0.66 repeating) show properly, disregarding the BYE as:
+        3 points divided by 2 matches (2 x 3) = 3 / 6 = 0.5